giantswarm/releases/docs/workflows-e2e-coverage.md

 - A suite that passed on an earlier commit of the PR still counts, as long as no newly added `release.yaml` has changed since.
 - Editing a README, announcement or `release.diff` does **not** invalidate results.
 - Changing a component or app version — via `/update-release`, `/pin-version`, or the weekly `bump-open-releases.yaml` job — **does** invalidate them, because the suites then tested different content.
 They have to run again.
 - Changes limited to `spec.date` or `spec.state` do **not** invalidate them.
-Both describe the release rather than what gets installed: `devctl` rewrites the timestamp on every generation, so an `/update-release` that picks up no new versions still produces a diff, and the state (`active`, `preview`, `deprecated`) is lifecycle metadata.
-Any other change in the file still counts.
+Both describe the release rather than what gets installed: `devctl` rewrites the timestamp on every generation, so an `/update-release` that picks up no new versions still produces a change, and the state (`active`, `preview`, `deprecated`) is lifecycle metadata.
+Any other change still counts.

-Results are also lost if the release branch is force-pushed, because check runs are attached to a commit and the previous commits are no longer part of the PR.
-Adding commits (which is what `/update-release` does) is fine.
+- Force-pushing the release branch does **not** lose results.
+Suite check runs stay attached to the commit they ran on, and those commits are recovered from the PR timeline's `head_ref_force_pushed` events.

+Matching is done by fingerprinting rather than by diffing commits: the tracked `release.yaml` files are fetched at a commit, `date` and `state` lines are stripped, and the rest is hashed.
+Diffing does not work across a force-push, because the compare API reports diverged commits against their merge base, which makes every release file look rewritten.

+Scanning walks the candidate commits newest first and stops at the first one whose content differs, since release content moves forward.
+At most 25 commits are examined, and hitting that limit is written to the workflow log.

 Reaching Freeze early therefore protects coverage: `stage/freeze` restricts `/update-release` to Team Tenet and excludes the PR from the weekly bump, so results stop being invalidated underneath you.